Loading...

 • Costs where the cover crop will be harvested or grazed, leaving less than 6 inches of growth over winter (November to March)

-• Consulting services not related to a cover crop plan, or a cover crop plan not prepared by a qualified consultant
+• Consulting services not related to the project or not related to a cover crop plan, or a cover crop plan not prepared by a qualified professional (professional agrologist, agronomist, or Certified Crop Advisor)

 • Costs related to mechanical or chemical termination of the cover crop (e.g., roller crimpers)

-• Fertilizer, organic amendments, and crop protection costs
+• Fertilizer, organic amendments, tillage, and crop protection costs

-• Costs for rejuvenation of existing forages, pastures, or hay land
+• Costs related to rejuvenation of existing forages, pastures, or hay land

 • GPS components related solely to a guidance system (e.g., autosteer systems)